“The future of every community lies in capturing the passion, imagination, and resources of its people.”Ernesto Sirolli

 I have so far argued that difference is a fundamental human and societal characteristic which is essential in the formation of identities, and that the coercive relations of power that exist in our societies become more prominent when there is division between different groups.
 The underlining hierarchical perspective of our society is deeply ingrained in our identities and within the structures of the institutions.
 These are expressed in subtle ways and help to devalue the social and cultural capitals of the subordinate groups, replicating inequality in the process.

-Valuing diversity is a much more complex affair with deep-rooted sociological and psychological aspects that affect how we interact with each other and ultimately how society functions.
+Valuing diversity is a complex endeavour with deep-rooted sociological and psychological aspects that affect how we interact with each other and ultimately how society functions.
 Elaborating on the problems above, it seems that there are 3 crucial steps that need to be taken into account.

 Positive Self Perception – Firstly, we need to recognise the importance of our identity in constructing self-perception, and realise that how we view ourselves can affect outcomes greatly.
 We are then able to work towards advocating positive perception of self and of the group in which we belong to, thus, promoting higher self-esteem and efficacy.
 This is proven to increase the capacity to overcome difficulties and facilitate achievement.
 For example, a black muslim youth may become less susceptible to the influences of extremist ideologies if he/she is secure in his/her identity and feel a sense of belonging to a community.